 Most working Americans have only one source of steady income before they retire: their jobs.
 When you retire, however, your income will likely come from a number of sources, such as retirement accounts, social security benefits, pensions, and part-time work.
-When deciding how to manage your various assets to ensure a steady retirement income stream, there are two main strategies to consider: the total return approach and the investment pool—or bucket—approach.
+When deciding how to manage your various assets (whether personally or with the help of a professional wealth manager) to ensure a steady retirement income stream, there are two main strategies to consider: the total return approach and the investment pool-or bucket-approach.

 The total return approach

-The objective of your investment portfolio generally changes over time, depending on how close you are to retirement:
+The objectives of your investment portfolio generally change over time, depending on how close you are to retirement: